Hyundai Hope On Wheels

 How to Apply

 Eligibility: Strictly limited to Children's Oncology Group (COG) member institutions in the United States.
-COG unites over 12,000 experts in childhood cancer at more than 220 leading children's hospitals, universities, and cancer centers.
+COG unites over 12,000 experts in childhood cancer at more than 220 leading children's hospitals, universities, and cancer centres.
 Each eligible institution may submit up to one application per grant category.

 Application Requirements: